Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/permissions.md

 will always start with an underscore (`_`).
 The full name includes the type `uri` from the outer `permissionSet`, such as for example `sys:base._ReadProperties`.

-The `expose` attribute tells Alfresco Content Services if this permission should be visible in the user interface.
+The `expose` attribute tells Content Services if this permission should be visible in the user interface.
 Note that a permission does not map one-to-one with a menu item or UI action.
 For example, there is no permission for downloading content.
 Instead the permissions are focused on what operation you are allowed to execute on a content item (node) in the Repository.
 To download content you will need the `_ReadContent` permission.